wassertim/homeexchange/src/en/index.md

 - **House Rules:** Check our [house rules](/en/house-rules/) for guidelines on maintaining the apartment.

-## Garbage and Recycling

-Please see the [garbage and recycling guide](/en/garbage/) for information on how to dispose of waste and recyclables properly.

 ## Drinking Water and Tap Water

 Tap water in Thun is very clean and safe to drink.